busymachines-labs/busymachines-commons/README.md

 * stable: `0.2.0`
 * latest: `0.3.0-M1`

-These modules are are cross-compiled for Scala versions: `2.12.4`.
+These modules compiled for Scala version: `2.12.4`.
 We try our best to keep them up to date.

 #### Modules:
 Module | Description | Version